Folio III Field Notes

 """

-The act function takes a state, which is a LazyFrame object representing what Mario "sees" at a given moment.
-From there, it chooses an action based on an epsilon-greedy strategy (exploit vs. explore).
-If the agent is exploring (randomly trying new things), it will choose a random action.
-If the agent is exploiting (using what it knows to maximise rewards), it will choose the best action by relying on MarioNet in the Learn section.
+The act function takes a state — a LazyFrame representing what Mario "sees" at a given moment — and chooses an action based on an epsilon-greedy strategy (exploit vs explore).
+If exploring, it picks a random action; if exploiting, it picks the best action by relying on MarioNet from the Learn section.

-The method is called every time Mario needs to make a decision, which happens many times per second during gameplay.
+The method is called every time Mario needs to make a decision — many times per second during gameplay.

-Exploration rate early on is 1, meaning Mario will explore 100% of the time early in training.
+The exploration rate early on is 1, meaning Mario will explore 100% of the time early in training.
+Over time the rate decreases through exploration_rate_decay, so Mario explores less and is forced to exploit more.
+This value never goes below exploration_rate_min.

 def cache(self, state, next_state, action, reward, done):